amremam2004/narrange/readme.txt

 NArrange - "An open source tool for arranging .Net source code"

 ***WARNING***
 THIS PROGRAM MODIFIES SOURCE CODE.
-BECAUSE IT IS LIKELY THAT BUGS EXIST IN THE PROGRAM, IT IS HIGHLY RECOMMENDED THAT YOU CREATE A BACKUP OF YOUR ORIGINAL SOURCE CODE FILES BEFORE RUNNING NARRANGE AGAINST THEM.
+BECAUSE IT IS POSSIBLE THAT BUGS EXIST IN THE PROGRAM, IT IS HIGHLY RECOMMENDED THAT YOU CREATE A BACKUP OF YOUR ORIGINAL SOURCE CODE FILES PRIOR TO RUNNING NARRANGE AGAINST THEM.

 To ease command line usage, it is also recommended that you add the NArrange bin folder to your %PATH% environment variable.